Skip to content

 return

-people, msgs = adapter.load_people("Candidates", settings, features)
+people, report = adapter.load_people(settings, features)

 if people is None: